AlgebraicJulia/Decapodes.jl/docs/src/overview/overview.md

 diagram, which has the individual physics as nodes and the shared variables as the small junctions.

+For this example, we will invoke `Catlab`'s exported [`@relation`](https://algebraicjulia.github.io/Catlab.jl/v0.9/apis/programs/#Catlab.Programs.RelationalPrograms.@relation-Tuple) to specify a composition pattern.
+We are essentially saying here that the `C` in each Decapode should be fused into the same variable.
+Likewise for `ϕ₁` between `diffusion` and `superposition` as well as `ϕ₂` between `advection` and `superposition`.

 ```@example DEC
+using Catlab
 compose_diff_adv = @relation (C, V) begin
   diffusion(C, ϕ₁)
   advection(C, ϕ₂, V)